SCCapstone/DiamondCast/README.md

 ## Deployment

 To build our application and create a "release" open the DiamondCastApp in Android Studio and choose the Build > Build Bundle/APK > Build APK from the top menu bar.
 A release can be created by uploading the APK to the appropriate github tag.
+The APK can be downloaded from the github release and executing this file will install the app on your device.

 ## Testing

-Will do in 492.
+Unit Testing Directory - app/src/test/java/com/example/diamondcastapp
+UI Testing Directory - app/src/androidTest/java/com/example/diamondcastapp

 ## Testing Technology

-Will do in 492.
+JUnit - for unit testing
+Espresso - for instrumentation testing

 ## Running Tests

-Will do in 492.
+If you have our project open in Android Studio, running the tests is easy:  Simply navigate through the file structure of the app and run the tests by right-clicking on each directory and choosing "run 'Tests in 'com.example...".

+Otherwise you can run each set of tests from the command line using:

+For Unit Tests:  ./gradlew test

+For Instrumentation Tests: ./gradlew cAT

 ## Authors